letoram/durden/README.md

 Make sure the syntax is correct because the entire file will be ignored in the event of parser errors.

+Tools
+====
+The scripts in the tools subfolder are scanned on startup and extend the existing feature set.
+It is the intention to move more advanced features to this folder, with the explicit criterion that they should be removable without any adverse effects to the rest of the environment.

+The included example tools cover:

+1. 3dmodel - simple 3D model viewer that can map the contents of another window
+2. autolayouter - a set of strategies for automatically controlling weights and balancing the window tree in tiling mode
+3. dropdown - terminal that is 'always on top' with a dedicated input path that should be more 'safe' to use for privileged operations.

 Lockscreen
 ====